 This salad is best eaten within a couple of days, but you can keep it in an airtight container in the refrigerator for up to five days.
 When you're ready to eat the leftovers, try adding some mayonnaise to the macaroni salad to "wake up" the ingredients and flavors before serving.

-This traditional Filipino side dish goes well served with any of these main courses:
+This dish goes well any of these Filipino recipes:

 - Instant Pot Filipino Adobo